JetBrains/amper/docs/Documentation.md

 }
 ```

-Since Pot configuration is applied before Gradle scripts are evaluated, you need to
+Since configuration is applied before Gradle scripts are evaluated, you need to
 remove `targets` part from kotlin block, since they will be already defined.

 *Note:* Current implementation has a limitation - you can't specify a version of a kotlin